strapy-project/strapy/doc/source/introduction.rst

 Introduction
 ============

-`strapy` (SCAttering Matrix (model) PYthon) is python package implementing the combined transfer and scattering matrix modelling approach described in [1], jointly developed by the `National Physical Laboratory <https://www.npl.co.uk/>`_ and the `Centre for Engineering Photonics at Cranfield University
+`strapy` (Scattering TRAnsfer matrix model PYthon) is python package implementing the combined transfer and scattering matrix modelling approach described in [1], jointly developed by the `National Physical Laboratory <https://www.npl.co.uk/>`_ and the `Centre for Engineering Photonics at Cranfield University